scnerd/koehn_diaspora/README.md

 3. Either clone this repository (https://gitlab.koehn.com/bkoehn/diaspora-docker.git) and run `docker build .` from the project's main directory; **OR**

-4. Run `docker pull koehn/diaspora:latest`.
+4. Run `docker pull koehn/diaspora:latest` to use an image pre-built from the latest Diaspora source code.

 5. Set up a database, redis, etc (see the [compose directory](https://gitlab.koehn.com/bkoehn/diaspora-docker/tree/master/compose) for an easy way to do this).